Massillon Road North

 The purpose of this project is to improve current and future mobility on Massillon Road.

-- Capacity - Existing two-lane road not adequate for future traffic at intersections.
+- Capacity: Existing two-lane road is not adequate for future traffic at intersections

-- Safety - Number of left turn crashes at intersections higher than statewide averages, vertical curve does not provide adequate sight distance, insufficient driveway spacing, shoulders are narrower than current design standards.
+- Safety: Number of left turn crashes at intersections is higher than statewide averages, vertical curve does not provide adequate sight distance, insufficient driveway spacing, shoulders are narrower than current design standards

-- Walking/Biking - No existing pedestrian or bicycle facilities along Massillon Road.
+- Walking/Biking: No existing pedestrian or bicycle facilities along this segment of Massillon Road

 After several public input meetings and evaluation of the three proposed plan alternatives, the selected project plan includes three roundabouts (intersections of Massillon Road/SR619, Stein/Massillon Road, and Raber/Massillon Road).

 Review the November 2016 Massillon Road North Alternative (PDF).

 The project cost is currently estimated at $12.75 million.

 - Ohio Department Of Transportation Safety Funding

 - Develop alternatives: Fall 2013